aperloff/cms-cvmfs-docker/README.md

   1. `vncserver -list`: Will list the available VNC servers running on the remote machine.
   2. `vncserver -kill :1`: Will kill a currently running VNC server using. `:1` is the "X DISPLAY #".
   3. `pkill -9 -P <process>`: Will kill the noVNC+WebSockify process if you use the PID given when running `start_vnc` or when starting manually.

+**Note:** Do not leave the VNC server listening or the container running for extended periods of time.
+Running a VNC server for an extended period of time increases the attack surface for bad actors unnecessarily.

 ### Using X11